-After luminescence measurements were performed, each rock slice (e.g. Fig. 2) was analysed to investigate potential changes in rock composition with depth (inferred by opacity and grainsize).
-The average down-core grainsize of each sample was measured under an optical microscope using Infinity Analyze.
-For each rock slice of an example core per sample, ten randomly-selected grains were measured and the mean and standard deviation grainsize were calculated per core and plotted against the core depths (Fig. 3B).
+After luminescence measurements were performed, each rock slice was analysed to investigate potential changes in rock composition with depth (inferred by opacity).
+The average down-core grainsize of each sample was measured under an optical microscope.
 Down-core red-green-blue (RGB) values were determined for each sample to investigate whether there was any colour variation within the sample, and externally between samples; thus, providing a semi-quantitative tool to detect variability in rock opacity (Meyer et al. 2018).
-Raster images of RGB were obtained for each rock slice using an EPSON Expression 11000XL flatbed scanner at 1200 dpi resolution (e.g. Fig. S3).
-Mean and standard deviations of the RGB values (e.g. Fig. 3A) for each rock slice were calculated using the raster package in R (version 2.9-23; Hiimans, 2019).
+Raster images of RGB were obtained for each rock slice using an EPSON Expression 11000XL flatbed scanner at 1200 dpi resolution (e.g. Fig. S2).
+Mean and standard deviations of the RGB values (e.g. Fig. 3) for each rock slice were calculated using the raster package in R (version 2.9-23; Hijmans, 2019).